Fungrim/webhook-vector-ingest/README.md

 # Webhook Vector Ingest
 This project is a simple Webhook receiver that ingests content into a Vector database.
-It uses embedding providers via API, and Vector databases via API.
+It uses embedding providers and vector databases via API.

 * Document types: almost all
 * Embedding providers: Ollama, OpenAI and Pinecone